 Whether the frame is designed plastically or elastically, a torsional restraint should always be provided at the underside of the haunch.
 This may be from a side rail positioned at that level, or by some other means.
 Additional torsional restraints may be required between the underside of the haunch and the column base because the side rails are attached to the (outer) tension flange; unless restraints are provided the inner compression flange is unrestrained.
 A side rail that is not continuous (for example, interrupted by industrial doors) cannot be relied upon to provide adequate restraint.
 The column section may need to be increased if intermediate restraints to the compression flange cannot be provided.

 The presence of a plastic hinge will depend on loading, geometry and choice of column and rafter sections.
-In a similar way to the rafter, both out-of-plane and in-plane stability must be verified.
+In a similar way to the rafter, out-of-plane stability must be verified.

-If there is a plastic hinge at the underside of the haunch, the distance to the adjacent torsional restraint must be less than the limiting distance Lm as given by BS EN 1993-1-1 Clause BB.3.1.1.
+If there is a plastic hinge at the underside of the haunch (which must be torsionally restrained), the distance to the adjacent torsional restraint must be less than the limiting distance Ls as given by BS EN 1993-1-1 Clause BB.3.1.2.

-It may be possible to demonstrate that a torsional restraint is not required at the side rail immediately adjacent to the hinge, but may be provided at some greater distance.
-In this case there will be intermediate lateral restraints between the torsional restraints
+It may be possible to demonstrate that a torsional restraint is not required at the next side rail below the hinge, but may be provided at some greater distance.
+In this case there will be intermediate lateral restraints between the torsional restraints, which must be provided at a distance not less than Lm from the plastic hinge, as given in clause BB.3.1.1

 If the stability between torsional restraints cannot be verified, it may be necessary to introduce additional torsional restraints.
 If it is not possible to provide additional intermediate restraints, the size of the member must be increased.